ibm-cloud-docs/power-iaas/configuring-custom-image.md

 ### IBM i
 {: #ibmi-details}

-Clients running IBM i 6.1, or earlier, must first upgrade the OS to the current support level before migrating to the {{site.data.keyword.powerSys_notm}}.
-IBM i 7.4 supports direct upgrades from IBM i 7.2 or 7.3.
-For more information, see [IBM i Release Support](https://www.ibm.com/support/pages/ibm-i-release-support){: external}.
+If you are using an older version of IBM i, you must upgrade the OS to a current support level and then migrate to {{site.data.keyword.powerSys_notm}}.
+For more information about upgrading the IBM i OS, see [Fast path for software installation, upgrade, and deletion tasks](https://www.ibm.com/docs/en/i/7.6.0?topic=software-fast-path-installation-upgrade-deletion-tasks){: external}.
+For more information about the supported IBM i OS levels, see [IBM i Release Support](https://www.ibm.com/support/pages/ibm-i-release-support){: external}.